jwesterinen/basys3-8bit-workshop/cpu/README.md

-# basys3-8bit-workshop-vga-projects
+# basys3-8bit-workshop-cpu-projects

 ## Overview
-This project contains a set of Basys3 versions of the [8 Bit Workshop](https://8bitworkshop.com/) VGA projects, and a set of template files needed to create any Basys3 version of an 8 Bit Workshop VGA project.
+This project contains a set of Basys3 versions of the [8 Bit Workshop](https://8bitworkshop.com/) CPU projects, and a set of template files needed to create any Basys3 version of an 8 Bit Workshop CPU project.

 ## How to build and install projects
  1. Move to the project directory.